Miriam Were

 Miriam Khamadi Were (born 12 April 1940) is a Kenyan public health advocate, academic, and recipient of the first Hideyo Noguchi Africa Prize.
-In 2022, she has been nominated for the Nobel Peace Prize for her work in public health.
+In 2022, she was nominated for the Nobel Peace Prize for her work in public health.

 Academic experience

 As a graduate of William Penn College, in Oskaloosa, Iowa, Were began a career with a focus on helping others.
 With a degree in Natural Sciences and postgraduate Diploma in Education, she taught high school chemistry and biology before medical studies.

 Were qualified as a medical doctor from the University of Nairobi, and she rose to become head of the Department of Community Medicine at Nairobi's School of Medicine.

 Were's studies at Johns Hopkins University led to her 1981 doctorate in Public Health, Health Planning and Management.
 She has applied this training and academic background to programs focused on community-based empowerment.
 Her work aims to help others move towards implementing creative, effective, and self-sustaining programs.
 Her experiences have been marshaled in encouraging community-based initiatives.